 If people within the organization did not believe in the change they were being asked to implement, if they weren’t properly aligned with the organization’s vision, if they didn’t want to be a part of the change, any change program would fall flat.

-On the other hand, if people were co-opted into the process, made to understand their roles, given the tools to achieve their objectives, and supported by the right systems, change could be achieved far more effectively and painlessly.
+On the other hand, if people were co-opted into the process, made to understand their roles, given the tools to achieve their objectives, and supported by the right systems, the change could be achieved far more effectively and painlessly.
 Prosci found with over 20 years of research that if change management is carried out properly, the success of any project went up 6x!